 - The items in category B are less expensive than those in group A. Their number is higher, but this inventory, compared to the A category, is moderately controlled.

-- And the items of the C category are high in number, require fewer investments and minimum control.
+- And the items of the C category are high in number and require fewer investments and minimum control.

 EOQ is the Economic Order Quantity inventory management technique.
 The main focus of attention becomes quantity.
 A company should make the right decisions about how much inventory to order at a particular point.
 Here when reaching the minimal inventory level, the responsible person reorders items.
 Order costs and carrying costs become lower with the help of this EOQ model.
 Hence the EOQ model ensures the right quantities when needed.

 The next inventory management strategy type is VED standing for Vital Essential and Desirable.
 It is mainly concerned with some additional inventory parts.
-For example, components essential for products that are usually very expensive.
-And also extra elements that the whole process cannot operate without.
-Additionally, any company can have a low inventory level for desirable parts, which are not often required for production.
+There are extra elements that the whole process cannot operate without.
+For example, components essential for products are usually costly.
+Additionally, any company can have a low inventory level for desirable parts, which are not often necessary for production.

 FSN stands for Fast, Slow and Non-moving inventory.
 This is one of the most popular methods of inventory control.
 It is beneficial for controlling obsolescence.
-Of course, not all items are used in the same way and order.
+Of course, not all items are similar.
 Some are used more, thus needing to be updated frequently.
 In contrast, the others are not necessary at all.
-Therefore, according to this method, inventory can be classified into 3 groups.
+Therefore, according to this method, inventory can be classified into three groups.

 - Fast-moving inventory,